membraneframework/membrane_tutorials/basic_pipeline/2_SystemArchitecture.md

 + **Depayloader** - responsible for assembling the packets into the frames.
 Since the depayloader receives the packets in the order of their sequence id (which means - the order in which they were 'sent'), it is capable of separating out the particular frames, basing on the **e** (ending packet of the frame) characters at the end of the frame id.
 This element also reads the timestamp from the packets' headers and puts it into buffer's 'pts' (*Presentation timestamp*) field.
 + **Mixer** - responsible for mixing the frames received via two input pads.
 The order in which the frames are mixed is based on their 'pts' (*Presentation timestamp*).
 + **Sink** - this element is responsible for writing the received frames to the file.
 Since the Mixer takes care of sorting the frames based on the timestamp, Sink can take advantage of the fact that the frames will be ordered and write them to the file in the order they are received.

+Now, that you have some high-level understanding of the system we can get down to implementation.